|

 universe and orders all things, is what I call God.
 To this name I add the ideas of intelligence, power, will, which I have

+brought together, and that of kindness which is their necessary consequence.”
+(Rousseau 1911, Book IV).
 2. “God is intelligent, but how?
 Man is intelligent when he reasons, but the Supreme Intelligence does

 not need to reason; there is neither premise nor conclusion for him, there is not even a proposition.
 The Supreme Intelligence